bgamari/ghc-wiki-import/status/october06.md

   http://hackage.haskell.org/trac/ghc/wiki/GhcPackages](http://hackage.haskell.org/trac/ghc/wiki/GhcPackages).

-Life still go on, and current HEAD version (download url?) that will ultimately become GHC 6.8 adds new features:
+Life still goes on, and current HEAD version [ http://darcs.haskell.org/ghc/](http://darcs.haskell.org/ghc/) that will ultimately become GHC 6.8 adds new features:

 - We completely replaced GHC's intermediate language with **System FC(X)**, an extension of System F with explicit equality witnesses.
 This enables GHC to support GADTs and associated types, with two new simple but powerful mechanisms.
 The paper is at [